BGoldenberg161/SuperSkierBro/README.md

 ____
 ## Thanks for Playing!
 Any feedback is welcomed and appreciated.
 Feel free to fork and clone this repo.
 Although I am busy, I will periodically check in for any pull requests!
 I would love for this game to continue to improve over time, but at the very least...
 Enjoy!

+### Shoutouts
+Thanks to the Shit Skiers Say youtube video for the bro sound effect, and to Get Safe! by Camp Gnartron for the ski patrol and yeti voices.